nuejs/nue/packages/nuejs.org/docs/ux-development.md

-## Nail your CSS architecture { #architecture }
+## Nail your CSS hierarchy { #css-hierarchy }
-Organize your CSS files in such way that everyone on your team can easily see how things work.
-Group similar things together and name your files well.
-For example:
+Split your design into globals, libraries, areas, and pages.

-! example hierarchy
+! example folder hierarchy (two Finders above each other?)

 #### Globals
 Put all the globally available settings and styles into a [global directory](project-structure.html#globals).
-Things like colors, fonts, links, inputs, buttons, popovers, and all the components that are shared accross all the areas on your website.
+Things like colors, fonts, headers, footers, popover menus, and all the components that are shared across all the areas on your website.

 #### Libraries
-Place all CSS code into libraries that you want to include on your pages, but which are not globally needed on all the pages on your site.
-For example:; things like syntax highlightning, videos, and settings for technical documentation can be shared by your blogging and documentation areas.
+Place all your reusable code into a [library directory](project-structure.html#libraries).
+This code is something you want to explicitly include on your pages.
+Things like syntax highlighting, videos, and settings for technical documentation can be shared by your blogging and documentation areas, but not everywhere on the site.

 #### Areas
 Place all area-specific CSS here.
-For example, a documentation area could setup sidebars and a fixed master header.
-These settings are not leaked to global scope so there is no fear of conflicts.
+For example, a documentation area could set up sidebars and a fixed master header.
+These settings are specific to the area and not leaked to the global scope.

 #### Pages
 Place all page-specific CSS under the leaf folder, where the `index.md` file resides.
 These styles are only available for that single page only.

-You can create as many files as you like and Nue takes care of all performance issues.
-The clarity of the CSS architecture is the most important thing at this point.
+These are very specific styles not used anywhere else.
+The amount of code here ranges from simple blog entry add-ons to your front page, which can have more page-specific coding than globals.

 #### More info: